IMX250MZR / MYR

 Fig.3.
 Structure of Sony Semiconductor Solutions’ Polarization sensor

-Industrial applications require imaging of fast-moving subjects.
-However, existing CMOS image sensors are unable to accurately identify fast-moving subjects due to the focal plane distortion as a result of the rolling shutter operation.
-The IMX250MZR/MYR addresses this issue by providing an analog memory inside each pixel and realizing a global shutter function to enable high-picture-quality imaging without focal plane distortion.
+Industrial applications require imaging of fast-moving objects.
+However, existing CMOS image sensors are unable to accurately identify fast-moving objects, due to the focal plane distortion, which is caused by the rolling shutter function.
+The IMX250MZR/MYR, IMX253MZR/MYR address this issue by providing an analog memory inside each pixel and realizing the global shutter function to enable high-picture-quality without focal plane distortion.

-The column-parallel A/D conversion technology of Sony CMOS image sensors is used to realize high-speed imaging of up to 163.4 [frame/s] (ADC 8-bit) for the IMX250MZR/MYR.
-This enabled further increasing the processing speed for industrial applications.
+The column-parallel A/D conversion technology of Sony CMOS image sensors is used to realize high-speed imaging of up to 163.4frame/s (ADC 8 bit) for the IMX250MZR/MYR, 68.3frame/s (ADC 8 bit) for the IMX253MZR/MYR.
+Increasing processing speed for industrial applications.

-The IMX250MZR/MYR are equipped with a variety of functions needed for industrial applications, such as ROI mode and trigger mode.
-ROI mode crops arbitrary areas, and up to 8 × 8 = 64 locations can be set.
+The IMX250MZR/MYR, IMX253MZR/MYR are equipped with variety of functions necessary for industrial applications, such as ROI Mode and Trigger Mode.
+ROI Mode crops required areas, and up to 8 × 8 = 64 locations can be set with IMX250MZR/MYR.
+In addition to setting the 8 × 8 = 64 locations, IMX250MZR/MYR provides greater freedom for specifying regions and allows overlap of specified regions.
 Various exposure methods are provided for trigger mode, which controls the exposure time using an external pulse.

 Light has physical elements : brightness (amplitude), color (wavelength) and polarization (vibration direction).
 Lights from the Sun or fluorescent lamps vibrate in various directions and is called unpolarized light.

-IMX250MZR/MYR has wire-grid polarizers.
-Parallel light against polarizer passes through it and perpendicular light is cut off at the polarizer.
+Sony Semiconductor Solutions’ polarization sensor has wire-grid polarizers.
+Parallel light against polarizer passes through it, while perpendicular light is cut off at the polarizer.

 Polarization has two physical information, which are the degree of polarization and the direction of polarization.
 This information can be used for various applications such as surface scratch detection, particle inspection, distortion and shape recognition which has traditional been difficult to detect.